 That conclusion suggests that the best response to the housing bubble would have been regulatory, not monetary.
 Stronger regulation and supervision aimed at problems with underwriting practices and lenders’ risk management would have been a more effective and surgical approach to constraining the housing bubble than a general increase in interest rates.

 You can discover more tips for speakers with Time to Market public speaking tips, hints and suggestions.
 And, of course, when you need to boost your public speaking confidence we can help as well.
-Just take advantage of either a public speaking course or a public speaking coaching session.
+Just take advantage of either an online public speaking course or a public speaking coaching session.
 And because we have more than 40 training centres in the UK, you are never far from your nearest session.
 Please don't hesitate to call and let us know how we can help.

 OUR CONTACT DETAILS